AlgoTradingHub/theplatform-book/source/iterators.md

 ## Each dyad

-Applies dyad to each pair of left and right arguments elements.
+Applies dyad to each pair of left and right arguments' elements.

 ```o
 o)1 2 3 +' 4 5 6